 Billings Public Schools, in order to improve student safety has developed a protocol to stock emergency epinephrine in accordance with Montana Code Annotated 20-5-421.
 This law allows stock auto-injectable epinephrine to be administered by a BPS Registered Nurse or other trained personnel to any student or non-student as needed for actual or perceived anaphylaxis.

 Please note: students with known allergies and prescriptions are required to continue to provide prescription medication and appropriate paperwork to the school office.
+Please note that school stocked epipens cannot be taken off school grounds.

 In accordance with the law, a BPS Registered Nurses provide training annually to all designated personnel authorized to administer epinephrine.
 The training includes the following: causes of anaphylaxis, recognition of signs and symptoms of anaphylaxis, indications for the administration of epinephrine, the administration technique, and the need for immediate access to a certified emergency responder.